jupyterlab/language-packs/README.md

   url: https://github.com/jupyterlab/jupyterlab-git
 ```

-After the PR is merged, the catalog for the new extension will be available on [Crowdin](https://crowdin.com/project/jupyterlab).
+After the PR is merged, our bot will create/update the `.pot` files in a subsequent PR.
+Once merged, the catalog for the new extension will be available on [Crowdin](https://crowdin.com/project/jupyterlab).

 When translations are completed for a given set of packages a new language pack for the given language will be released as python packages via [PyPI](https://pypi.org/) and conda packages via [conda-forge](https://conda-forge.org/).